 - Provider/Product name

-Insurance for Holiday Homes a leading specialist, we offer comprehensive and flexible insurance cover for your holiday/second home for personal and holiday letting use.
-We offer cover for holiday homes in the UK and Europe.
-Up-to 45% discount Apply online and get a Professional, knowledgeable and Friendly Service and no call centres, just a first class service at a competitive price.
+Insurance for Holiday Homes a leading specialist, they offer comprehensive and flexible insurance cover for your holiday/second home for personal and holiday letting use.
+Insurance for Holiday Homes offer cover for holiday homes in the UK and Europe.
+Up-to 45% discount.
+Apply online and get a professional, knowledgeable and friendly service and no call centres, just a first class service at a competitive price.

 Why do I need holiday home insurance?